 PSY 316 SENSATION AND PERCEPTION (3)

-Three hours lecture per week Prerequisite: Upper division standing This course will examine the psychological and physiological mechanisms underlying sensation and perception.
+This course will examine the psychological and physiological mechanisms underlying sensation and perception.
 Topics include the measurement of sensation and the physiological basis of sensation and perception.

 PSY 333 MEASUREMENT AND TESTING OF GROUPS AND INDIVIDUALS (3)